Year 7-10 Assessment and Reporting Policy

 2. Student responsibilities

 It is the responsibility of the student to;

-- complete all in-call tasks on the schedule date and submit all out-of-class assessments tasks by the due date
+- complete all in-class tasks on the schedule date and submit all out-of-class assessments tasks by the due date

 - maintain an assessment file for each course studied which contains completed, returned written assessments for study and revision purposes;